Juhhxx/Projecto1_IA/README.md

 ### Crowd Panic Research

-According to Helbing et al. (2007), panic is triggered by sudden hazards, like the explosions and fire in this project, and spreads quickly as people replicate the fear driven actions of those around them.
+According to Helbing et al. (2007), panic is triggered by sudden hazards, like the explosions and `Fire` in this project, and spreads quickly as people replicate the fear driven actions of those around them.
 In learning this, and according to the project guidelines, panic would not be only spread through the immediate explosion range, but also through through a chain reaction propagated continuously by panicked agents.

 #### What things do people do when they panic?